yestyle/whispersystems.org/_posts/2015-01-19-a-curve-by-any-other-name.md

 Buried somewhere in the heaps and stacks of papers covering the desk, entrenched among the paragraphs of long slanting script, lies a method for computing the arc length of an ellipse.
-It's a nasty looking integral involving squares and trigonometric functions under a radical, the stuff of a first year calculus student's nightmares.
+It's a nasty looking integral involving squares and trigonometric functions under a radical -- the stuff of a first year calculus student's nightmares.
 From there, an analysis goes on to abstract and describe an entire class of integral functions of similar form.
 The elliptic arc length problem is but a special case application of these